tdimiduk/tutorial-bring-and-blink-rust/src/03-setup/README.md

 ### `rustc` & Cargo

-Install rustup by following the instructions at https://rustup.rs.

-Then, install or switch to the nightly channel.
+The preferred way to install rust and cargo is to follow the instructions at https://www.rust-lang.org/ for your particular platform.
+You should use the instructions which install `rustup`.
+Afterwards we will need to download and install the `nightly` build which is required for embedded development for the time being.
+To do that:

 ```
 $ rustup default nightly
+$ rustup component add rust-src # for Xargo later.
 ```

 ### Xargo